The Blobheads: Awards

-November 1st 2004 - The studio is delighted to receive a Gemini nomination for animation, compositing and effects work on "The Blobheads" television series.
+On November 1, 2004, the studio received a Gemini nomination for animation, compositing, and effects work on "The Blobheads" television series.

 The nomination in the Best Visual Effects category at this year's 19th Annual Gemini Awards - the Canadian Television Awards Show - has the studio up against the stiffest of competition including Gene Roddenberry's Andromeda and Stargate SG-1.